irtlab/rtptools/README.md

 ## Installation

 RTP tools should compile and run on any POSIX compatible system, as well as on Windows.
-It is also possible that your OS already provides a prebuilt package of RTP tools.
+Some operating systems also provide a prebuilt package of RTP tools.

+On UNIX, the usual `./configure && make` should work.
+Read on for the details.

 ### configure